Why Eligibility Should Not Be Like Gasoline

 This week Eric Anderson, Clearwave Chief Operating Officer explains how eligibility is not a commodity.
 It is critically important to your revenue cycle that the process be automated and the data presented contain the precise benefit information you need to provide the best care and manage patient expectations as to cost.

 Eric: Amber, I was talking to someone the other day.
-And they told me that insurance eligibility is like gasoline.
+And they told me that insurance eligibility checks are like gasoline.
 It’s all the same.
 It doesn’t matter where you get it from.

 Amber: That is so not true.